 Subscriptions begin on the date activated by the instructor; instructors may choose to activate only a subset of seats purchased.
 High school subscriptions end 12 months after activation.
 University subscriptions end 6 months after activation.
 Seats no longer used by students dropping a course, for example, can be reassigned to other students during the subscription period.

 How do students access Pivot Interactives?

-Students create their own accounts as authorized by their instructors. [til 4046].
+Students create their own accounts as authorized by their instructors.
+How do students join Pivot Interactives?.

 Is Pivot Interactives available worldwide?

 No. Pivot is not available for users who are subject to GDPR.
 Please contact Vernier International for more details.

 Is there a way to have my students pay for Pivot Interactives?